 Exploring the tick-tock of existence is my starting point when painting.
 I am inspired by our natural surroundings, seasonal changes and how this cycle both generates and recalls sensations and memories.

 Attempting to capture this sense of something to do with humanity using coloured substances applied to a surface is compulsive and the flirt with that elusive creative magic is addictive.

 Time has lately been spent in gardens and beside lakes and exploring rock pools, drinking in the reflections and refractions and generating momentum for a new body of work.
 These evolving pieces are about shards of sunlight and snippets of blue skies between the tangle of growth; the above and the underneath; reflected and shaded; the crystal clear and the murkier, more confusing things.

 Growing up in Brighton and the surrounding sea-side towns I was usually outside as a child - hanging upside down somewhere in the garden or mucking about down at the boat yard my Grandma ran.
 I loved the colours and the sounds there; the clatter of the riggings and the reflections on the water.

-My family are a mix of eccentric creatives and ground-breaking engineers which meant anything was thought possible.
-Their conversations and actions instilled in me the idea of endless opportunities and no doubt made it relatively easy for me to follow my own path.
+My family are a mix of eccentric creatives and inventive engineers so anything was thought to be possible.
+Their conversations and actions instilled in me the idea of endless opportunities and inspired me to follow my own path.

 I studied art and arts management at Hastings Art College, Oxford Brookes and Sussex Universities and after graduation lived in Cyprus where I taught art at school level.
 Returning to Brighton in the late 1990's I founded FOUR-WALLS gallery which represents a select collection of talented artist friends and colleagues.